Resources for inspiration

 - Frontend Masters - High quality courses taught by industry professionals.
 Very focused.
 It feels like being taught by a TA who has been with the course a long time and knows all the nuances.
 I particularly like Brian Holt's classes.
 I highly recommend taking his computer science intro classes (2 of them!) because the exercises are pitched at just the right level.

-- Udemy - I don't really like Udemy because it feels pushy, and it is hard to determine the quality of the teacher or content.
+- Udemy - I don't really like Udemy because it feels pushy with their forever discounted courses, and it is hard to determine the quality of the teacher or content.
+However, there are some good folks there like Dr Angela Yu.
 There are always deals on their courses so definitely get that.
 Check if your work or school offers access as part of their e-learning resources.